SUSTAINABILITY

 DIAMONDS

-We also offer the option to use lab-grown diamonds in our pieces.
+We also offer the option to use Canadian diamonds, which can be found in our curated diamond section.

 sustainability